Sainsburys/smockerclient/README.md

 * `ResetAllSessionsAndMocks` - Clears the Smocker server of all sessions and mocks.
 Leaving it in a clean state.
 * `StartSession` - Starts a new session on the Smocker server with the given name.
 New mocks will be added to the latest session started.
-* `AddMock` - Adds a new mock to the latest session on the Smocker server.
+* `AddMock` - Adds a new mock to the current session on the Smocker server.
 Mocks can be made using the provided builders or raw json option detailed below.
+* `VerifyMocksInCurrentSession` - Checks all the mocks in the session have been called and that no other calls have been made

 ## Mock Definitions